 John H. Prentice- Intern (Information Tech/digital media)

-John currently is a senior at West Virginia Wesleyan college studying Pre-graduate school clinical psych.
+John currently studying in a clinical Psychology graduate program at Marshall university.
 He has Interned at the Brick seasonally since 2011.
 As well as being an alumnus of the apprentice program, He also an actor on The Polar Express train for the last 5 years